-The Department of Risk Management & Safety, the Physical Plant Department and the UE Safety Committee have worked together to compile a webpage offering safety talks on basic issues, such as general electrical safety.
+The Department of Risk Management & Safety, Physical Plant Department and the UE Safety Committee have worked together to compile a webpage offering safety talks on basic issues, such as general electrical safety.
+To review any of these talks and other topics, login with your UVM NetID at the Safety Talks page.

-Exposure to hazardous energy happens from the unexpected energization or start-up of machines, equipment, or systems can cause death or serious injury.
-Hazardous energy includes:
+Exposure to hazardous energy happens from the unexpected energization or start-up of machines, equipment, or systems.
+This can cause death or serious injury.
+Hazardous energy is defined as:

 - electrical energy